bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

 [
-Edward Kmett points out](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-July/022584.html) that a previous version of this proposal, where the `Has` class took three parameters and the third was not functionally dependent on the first two, fell short in an important respect: composition of polymorphic record fields would lead to ambiguity errors, as the intermediate type cannot be determined.
+Edward Kmett points out](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-July/022584.html) that a previous version of this proposal, where the third parameter of the `Has` class was not functionally dependent on the first two, fell short in an important respect: composition of polymorphic record fields would lead to ambiguity errors, as the intermediate type cannot be determined.
 For example, suppose

 ```wiki